-The following Pensions guidance note Produced in partnership with Francois Barker and Catherine Salafia of Eversheds Sutherland (International) LLP provides comprehensive and up to date legal information covering:
+The following Pensions practice note Produced in partnership with Catherine Salafia of Eversheds Sutherland and Francois Barker of Eversheds Sutherland provides comprehensive and up to date legal information covering:

 This Practice Note outlines the immediate and wider implications for UK pensions law of the UK’s withdrawal from the EU and provides an overview of the latest developments in the pensions law sphere in relation to the Brexit process.

 For information about Brexit generally, see: Brexit—overview and Brexit timeline.

 For further reading on the legal terms and implications of the UK’s exit from the EU, see Practice Note: Brexit—introduction to the Withdrawal Agreement.
 Further guidance and materials on the legal terms and impact of Brexit are available in our Brexit toolkit.

 The October 2019 Withdrawal Agreement contains very little information on pension matters for the period following IP completion day.
 Broadly speaking, it

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.